 Most importantly, your family has no control.
 The Judge and the Probate Court process determines how much it will cost, how long it will take, and what information is made public.

 Our firm employs estate planning strategies that can reduce the hassle of the probate process, or even eliminate it altogether.
-For example, click here to read my post from last week about using revocable living trusts.

 Feel free to contact us for more information.